 Protests & Penalties

 Penalties will be decided by the stewards.
-You MUST protest if you want an incident to be reviewed.
+You MUST protest if you want an infraction to be reviewed.

-To file a protest, Contact Us with the details.
-Protests must be turned in by the next morning, 11am Central.
+To file a protest, complete this form.
+Protests must be submitted by the next morning, 11 am Central.
 Tell us the drivers involved and the approximate lap.
 We’ll do the rest.